How to Build an Email List For Your Business in 2023

-These are relatively quicker ways to capture email addresses than organic methods.
+These are relatively quick ways to capture email addresses than organic methods.

 However, remember that people coming across your ads might not know who you are or what you do.

-When running paid ads, you must provide potential leads with a clear value proposition as to why they should sign up for your email list.
+When running paid ads, you must provide potential leads with a clear value proposition regarding why they should sign up for your email list.

 For example, suppose you’re running Facebook ads.